kitajusSus/zig_ML_project/README.md

 Update 0.1:
 <placeholder>

-#What Needs to be Implemented
+# What Needs to be Implemented

-**There are many things that still need to be implemented, including:**

 * More machine learning algorithms
 * Support for more data types